 Here are three of our favorite resources for finding diverse children’s books:

 - Diverse Book Finder is a fantastic website that allows you to search for children’s books based on specific categories (e.g., biographies, oppression/resistance; crossing divides, etc.), race/culture (e.g., African American, brown-skinned but race unidentified, Latinx, Asian, Middle Eastern, Bi/Multiracial, etc.), country, religion, etc.

 - The Brown Bookshelf highlights Black voices writing for young readers.

 - The Conscious Kid is an education, research, and policy organization that promotes children’s books centered on underrepresented and oppressed groups.
-They have a book of the month subscription service and a terrific list of books that center, reflect, and affirm Black boys written by Black authors.
+They have a book of the month subscription service and a terrific list of books by Black authors that center, reflect, and affirm Black children of all ages.
 You can also follow them on Instagram to learn about these books.

 Tip #1 – Acknowledge & Celebrate Racial Diversity

 The starting point for raising an anti-racist child is to acknowledge and celebrate racial diversity with your children.
 Arguably this is the easiest of the tips, and the opportunities are endless.

 Conversations about race don’t always have to be about racism.
 Openly and freely express and call your child’s attention to the positive attributes of black skin, hairstyles, and facial features.
 Verbally express admiration for the abilities of many different people with a range of skin tones.
 Modeling for your children that you see blackness as beautiful and black people as positive helps counter the many moments when your child will get other messages that blackness is associated with negativity.